Political thriller: Literature

 The actual political thriller came to life in the early days of the Cold War.
 Graham Greene's The Quiet American (1955) tells about the American involvement in Vietnam during the First Indochina War.
 Richard Condon's The Manchurian Candidate (1962) is set in the aftermath of the Korean War and the days of McCarthyism.
 In Frederick Forsyth's The Day of the Jackal, an assault on Charles de Gaulle has to be prevented.

 Other authors of political thrillers include Jeffrey Archer and Daniel Silva.
-In Bengali literature, Samaresh Majumdar's Aat Kuthuri Noy Dorja (বাংলা: আট কুঠুরি নয় দরজা, meaning: eight rooms and nine doors) is one example.
-A recent political thriller that happens in the backdrop of Bihar and Indian politics is Fawaz Jaleel's Nobody Likes An Outsider.
+In Bengali literature, Samaresh Majumdar's Aat Kuthuri Noy Dorja (বাংলা: আট কুঠুরি নয় দরজা, meaning: "Eight Rooms and Nine Doors") is one example.
+A political thriller that happens in the backdrop of Bihar and Indian politics is Fawaz Jaleel's 2021 Nobody Likes an Outsider.

 Film

-Several Alfred Hitchcock films already contain elements of the political thriller.
-In The Man Who Knew Too Much, a political assault has to be prevented.
+Several Alfred Hitchcock films already contain elements of the political thriller, such as The Man Who Knew Too Much, The 39 Steps, and Foreign Correspondent.
 In 1962, John Frankenheimer made a film adaptation of The Manchurian Candidate.

 The late 1960s and 1970s saw the emergence of political thrillers that actively reflected the backdrop of the Vietnam and Watergate Scandal eras in US military and political history and presented a largely unvarnished view of the machinations and cynicism of modern-day political leadership, including assertions around the convergence of politicians and the secret services colluding to create a so-called deep state focused on neutralizing the will of the people and actively taking out dissension.
-Films such as All the President's Men (based on the Watergate Scandal), The Parallax View, whose opening scene actively draws on the conspiracy theories surrounding the assassination of Robert F. Kennedy, The Conversation and Three Days Of The Condor, took political and conspiracy thrillers to new heights of paranoia, narrative complexity and realism.
+Films such as All the President's Men (based on the Watergate Scandal), The Parallax View, whose opening scene actively draws on the conspiracy theories surrounding the assassination of Robert F. Kennedy, The Conversation and Three Days of The Condor, took political and conspiracy thrillers to new heights of paranoia, narrative complexity and realism.

 Other examples of political thrillers are Seven Days in May, Z, V for Vendetta, Romero, JFK, City Hall, Blow Out, Air Force One, Snowden and The Post.
 Several post-9/11 political thriller films refer to the September 11 attacks or terrorism in general.